Madison Estate Planning Attorney

-We thrive on counseling clients when it matters most.
+Our estate planning attorneys thrive on counseling clients when it matters most.
+We focus on estate planning for individuals and families near the Madison, Wisconsin area – even those who might not think they have an “estate.”
 Our mission is to design a plan that will help you and your family avoid conflict in court.
-We focus on estate planning for individuals and families in the Madison, Wisconsin area – even those who might not think they have an “estate.”
 We listen to your needs and design an estate plan to ensure what matters most to you is protected and passes to whom you want, and how you want, so that you have peace of mind.

 Now that you know you have an estate that is worth protecting – do you have a plan?
-A plan is defined as “a detailed proposal for doing or achieving something” or “an intention or decision about what one is going to do.”
-While none of us likes to think about planning for our absence, it benefits our loved ones to do so.
 That’s where we come in.
 We will listen to your circumstances, goals, and values and design a plan that best serves you and your family.

 Working with us to design an estate plan protects your family in three powerful ways: